kjang96/flow-transfer/README.md

 Dependencies: Theano, install with: `pip install theano`

+For this experiment's purpose, you should only need to interface with `controller/control.py`.
 This controller takes in a path to a pkl file containing a theano.compile.function_module.Function object, which has the weights of this controller embedded in it.
 Provided with this class is "function.pkl," a controller designed for an autonomous vehicle (AV) within the following scenario, which should be recreated in SmartCity as closely as possible.
-A zoomed- picture of the beginning of the scenario, "straight_scenario.png" is attached.
+A zoomed-picture of the beginning of the scenario "straight_scenario.png" is attached.
     - one straight road
     - one AV behind an IDM vehicle (10 m apart, with noise)